 After completion of her rheumatology training, Dr. Mitchell left MUSC for private practice.
 She returned to MUSC, however, in 1998 and joined the Ralph H. Johnson VA Medical Center as a staff physician in 2004.
 Dr. Mitchell’s clinical interests include the inflammatory arthritides, systemic lupus erythematosus (SLE), and scleroderma.
-Dr. Mitchell remains involved in clinical research and manages the MUSC Connective Tissue Database, a longitudinal patient database developed to provide insight into the multiple factors affecting disease course and outcomes.
-Dr. Mitchell recently helped to develop a web-based data management system for storage and management of this data.
+Dr. Mitchell remains involved in clinical research and manages the MUSC connective tissue database, a longitudinal patient database developed to provide insight into the multiple factors affecting disease course and outcomes.
+She recently helped to develop a web-based data management system for storage and management of this data.
 Dr. Mitchell has developed an interest in identifying and addressing health disparities in minority and economically disadvantaged patients with rheumatic diseases.
 These patients tend to have poorer outcomes, and minority patients are disproportionately affected with certain rheumatic diseases such as SLE.
 Dr. Mitchell’s goal is to study interventions that may be effective in helping to improve outcomes and quality of life in these patients.